openjournals/joss/docs/policies.md

 ## Data sharing policy

-If any original data analysis results are provided within the manuscript, this analysis has to be entirely reproducible by reviewers, including accessing the data.
-Submissions are by definition contained within a repository and we require authors to archive their software before we accept.
+If any original data analysis results are provided within the submitted work, such results have to be entirely reproducible by reviewers, including accessing the data.
+Submissions are, by definition, contained within a repository and we require authors to archive their software before we accept.

 ## Human participants research policy